 One sign of this is when I say something and it doesn’t come out right, I already have a sense of what was wrong and how it should sound without the need to be corrected.

 As with my experience with Thai, by having the sounds established through listening without trying to filter it through my previous knowledge of languages, I am developing a clear mental image that my speaking will converge on automatically, without practice or correction.

 With enough time and input, it may become very close or even practically identical to that of a native Khmer speaker.

 I think that this kind of approach of acquiring a language though listening and understanding and gradually speaking more and more is far more practical and likely to succeed for the average adult than consciously practicing listening and repeating.

 What we need though is for adult learners to be able to get the kind of experience with new languages that children routinely get.

-There need to be abundant opportunities for adults to pick up languages through hearing the language in the context of interesting experiences and content.
+There need to be abundant opportunities for adults to pick up languages through hearing the language in the context of really interesting experiences and other content.

 These experiences with new languages should be so compelling that adult learners forget that they are learning a language.

-Instead, they can be absorbed in the experiences, much as children are absorbed in their play, yet picking up language all the while anyway.
+Instead, they can be absorbed in the experiences, much as children are absorbed in their play, yet also be absorbing the language all the while anyway.